-Coronaviruses can enter cells either by an "early" pathway of fusion at the plasma membrane or by a "late" pathway of receptor-mediated endocytosis followed by fusion with membranes of acidified endosomes In most tissue culture cell types, entry of Sars Cov is dependent upon cathepsins, which are acid-activated endosomal proteases.
+In most tissue culture cell types, entry of Sars Cov is dependent upon cathepsins, which are acid-activated endosomal proteases.

 The infectivity of SARS-CoV, as well as many other coronaviruses, is thus suppressed by cathepsin inhibitors.

-The Viral fusion proteins, the coronavirus S2 moiety contains two separated heptad repeats, HR1 and HR2, with the fusion peptide upstream of HR1 and the transmembrane domain immediately downstream of HR2
+During endocytosis, an acid-dependent proteolytic cleavage of the S1 protein by cellular proteases, like cathepsin, TMPRRS2, and trypsin, exposes the S2 subunit, a fusion peptide that allows the fusion of the viral envelope with the endosome membrane, and releases the capsid into the cell cytoplasm.